Gumbyohson/SteamLibrarySpecs/README.md

 - Your API key is masked in output for privacy.
 - Results are cached in `appdetails_cache.json` for efficiency.
 - Unmet requirements are shown as CPU, GPU, RAM, DISK, VRAM, or DirectX.
+- The CPU parsing was improved to handle requirement strings like `1.7+ GHz` (some Steam entries use a `+` suffix).
+If a game previously reported a false negative on CPU, re-run the script to get updated results.

 ## License
 MIT License.
 See LICENSE for details.